 - If you can't view your full timetable in my.unimelb, try searching for your individual subjects using the subject code via the exam timetable system.

 - If you are trying to view your exam timetable in the LMS please keep in mind:

-- The exam timetable in the LMS will only display the due date and time of the assessment or exam.
-It will not show the start time.
-To ensure you have all of the information and details that you need to plan your exam schedule carefully, please refer to the my.unimelb homepage for your full individual exam timetable.
+- To ensure you have all of the information and details that you need to plan your exam schedule carefully, please refer to the my.unimelb homepage for your full individual exam timetable.

 How to plan your exam schedule